vladbv/daily-coding-problem/README.md

 8 = max(2, 7, 8)
 8 = max(7, 8, 7)
 Do this in O(n) time and O(k) space.
 You can modify the input array in-place and you do not need to store the results.
 You can simply print them out as you compute them.
+<h2>Problem 59</h2>

+This problem was asked by Facebook.

+Implement regular expression matching with the following special characters:

+. (period) which matches any single character
+* (asterisk) which matches zero or more of the preceding element That is, implement a function that takes in a string and a valid regular expression and returns whether or not the string matches the regular expression.
+For example, given the regular expression "ra." and the string "ray", your function should return true.
+The same regular expression on the string "raymond" should return false.

+Given the regular expression ".*at" and the string "chat", your function should return true.
+The same regular expression on the string "chats" should return false.